On Stein's test of uniformity on the hypersphere: Introduction

 Our characterization approach relies on Stein's method \citep{Stein1972,Chen2010}, and the proposed testing procedure follows the construction outlined in \citet[Section~5.2]{Anastasiou2023}.
 The main idea is to apply a suitable Stein operator $\mathcal{A}$ to a characterizing parametric function class $\mathcal{F}$, so that $\mathbb{E}[\mathcal{A}f(\bX)]=0$ holds for all $f\in\mathcal{F}$, if and only if the distribution of $\bX$ satisfies the hypothesis $\mathcal{H}_0$.
 This characterization naturally leads to a test statistic by replacing the expectation with its empirical counterpart.
 As the empirical mean consistently estimates the expectation, the statistic converges to zero under $\mathcal{H}_0$, while ``large'' deviations from zero imply rejection of $\mathcal{H}_0$ in favor of $\mathcal{H}_1$.
-In our setting, with a uniform target distribution, a characterization induced by the Laplace--Beltrami operator is practically useful: for all smooth functions $f$, we have $\mathbb{E}[\Delta_{\Spp}f(\bX)]=0$ exactly for uniformly distributed random unit vectors $\bX$.
+In our setting, with a uniform target distribution, a characterization induced by the Laplace--Beltrami operator $\Delta_{\Spp}$ is practically useful: for all smooth functions $f$, we have $\mathbb{E}[\Delta_{\Spp}f(\bX)]=0$ exactly for uniformly distributed random unit vectors~$\bX$.

-This is a special case of the second-order Stein operator $\mathcal{A}$ in \cite{fischer2024} and \cite{barp2022} for general target distributions on $\Spp$ with density $q$, which can also be found for local coordinates in \citet{xu2021}.
+This operator is a special case of the second-order Stein operator $\mathcal{A}$ in \cite{fischer2024} and \cite{barp2022} for general target distributions on $\Spp$ with density $q$, which can also be found in local coordinates in \citet{xu2021}.
 There, the spherical Stein operator

 is derived through Green's first identity.
-In the uniform case, the density $q$ is constant, implying $\langle\nabla \log(q),\nabla_{\Spp}f\rangle_{\R^p}=0$ for all $f$, so the Stein operator simplifies to the Laplace--Beltrami operator $\Delta_{\Spp}$.
-Note that, up to a multiplicative constant, this Stein operator coincides with the infinitesimal generator of spherical Brownian motion \citep[Chapter 3]{H:2002}, whose stationary distribution is the uniform law on the sphere; it is therefore directly connected to the so-called generator approach to find Stein operators \citep{B:1988,B:1990}.
+In the uniform case, the density $q$ is constant, implying $\langle\nabla \log(q),\nabla_{\Spp}f\rangle_{\R^p}=0$ for all $f$, so the Stein operator simplifies to $\Delta_{\Spp}$.
+Up to a multiplicative constant, this Stein operator coincides with the infinitesimal generator of spherical Brownian motion \citep[Chapter 3]{H:2002}, whose stationary distribution is the uniform; it is therefore connected to the so-called generator approach to find Stein operators \citep{B:1988,B:1990}.